Sogo & Seibu: 2005: Subsidiary of Seven & i Holdings

 On December 26, 2005, Seven & i Holdings received a stock transfer from Nomura Principal Finance, Millennium Retailing' largest shareholder, and became a subsidiary of Seven & i Holdings.

-In September 1, 2009, the company reorganized and adopted the name "Sogo & Seibu," which included the management of both department stores.
+On September 1, 2009, the company reorganized and adopted the name "Sogo & Seibu," which included the management of both department stores.
 During this period, Sogo & Seibu became known for its technological innovations, including being the first department store in the world to sell humanoid robots with personalized faces (actroids), priced at $255,000 each.
 These robots were sold through their stores in Japan.

 2022: sale to Fortress Investment Group

 In November 2022, Seven & I Holdings announced plans to sell Sogo & Seibu to Fortress Investment Group (FIG).
 The decision was driven by shareholder pressure, particularly from ValueAct Capital, urging Seven & I to focus on the expansion of 7-Eleven.

 On August 31, 2023, it was reported that the company would be sold to Fortress Investment Group in a deal valued at ¥220 billion (approximately US$1.5 billion as of March 10, 2024).
 Following the acquisition, subsequent reports indicated that Fortress sold the acquired real estate to Yodobashi Holdings for ¥300 billion.

 The announcement of the sale led to a strike by approximately 900 employees, culminating in the closure of the Seibu Ikebukuro flagship store on August 31.
 This strike marked the first major department store labor dispute in Japan since the 1960s.
 Despite the unrest, Seven & I Holdings Co. ultimately decided to retain the workers of Sogo & Seibu following the buyout.

 The sale was officially completed on September 1, 2023, with a reported price of JP ¥85 million.
 Despite the sale, Fortress immediately sold the real estate assets to Yodobashi Holdings for JP ¥300 billion; Seibu and Sogo locations had depended on the presence of Yodobashi Camera within their department stores to drive sales.
 Subsequent reports revealed that the sale price of ¥85 million was based on a payment of ¥10.8 billion made by Sogo & Seibu to Seibu Holdings as a sales approval fee, which was later reimbursed by Seven & I Holdings.
 This arrangement occurred because the Seibu Group (Seibu Railway) owns half of the real estate at the Seibu Ikebukuro store and holds some of the trademark rights.

 The turmoil surrounding the employees stemmed from concerns that the Seibu Ikebukuro store accounts for over one-third of Sogo & Seibu's profits.
-This led to fears about the future of the store and the company’s survival.
+This led to fears about the future of the store and the company's survival.
 This issue was analyzed in publications such as Toyo Keizai Magazine.